report this ad

 Games to Consider

-100 Americans Every American Should Have Heard Of
+/ 100 Americans You (Probably) Have Heard Of

-Can you pick the famous American from the birth/death dates and the description?
+Can you pick the famous people (who either were born, or lived in America) from their birth/death dates and descriptions?

 Quiz not verified by Sporcle